clulab/ConceptAlignment/README.md

 It would require minimal change to match against existing ontology nodes along with the bottom-up components.

 * It only scrapes the ISI datamarts.
 NYU is not presently included.
-It also does SuperMaaS models.
+It also does SuperMaaS models, but not the data cubes.

 ## Preparations

-Some of the instructions below use 0.1.0 as a version number.
+Some of the instructions below use 1.0.0 as a version number.
 Change this number as necessary.
 The standard port 9000 may already be used for SuperMaaS, so this project has been changed to use 9001 and that's the reason some port numbers are included in the instructions.